-School-Based planning. envisioned in Rochester and referenced in the contractual agreement with the Rochester Teachers Association, encompasses more than planning; it emanates from the belief that the productivity of schools is critically dependent upon the degree to which members of the school community, especially teachers and parents, understand and share in the District's mission and program which shape their work with students.
-In this context, therefore, School-Based planning is understood to be the component maior ofSchool-Based management, a vehicle for effecting organizational change and educational reform City School District.
-Commissioner's regulations 100.11 (Appendix A).
+planning.
+School-Based envisioned in Rochester and referenced in the contractual agreement with the Rochester Teachers Association, encompasses more than planning; it emanates from the belief that the productivity of schools is critically dependent upon the degree to which members of the school community, especially teachers and parents, understand and share in the District's mission and program which shape their work with students.
+In this context, therefore, School-Based planning is understood to be the major component of School-Based management, a vehicle for effecting organizational change and educational reform in the City School District.
+See Commissioner's regulations 100.11 (Appendix A).